usnistgov/SDNist/README.md

     NATIONAL                  national2019
    ```

-14. These instructions install sdnist into a virtual environemnt.
+14. These instructions install sdnist into a virtual environment.
 The virtual environement must be activated (step 9) each time a new terminal window is used with sdnist.